DaveMcMa/hpe-dev-portal/content/blog/enhancing-healthcare-with-hpe-private-cloud-ai.md

 **Under the hood**

 So now you know what the application can do, let us show you what it's made of.
+First let me make clear that this entire application is developed and delivered on-premise - with highly-confidential patient data it's essential that hospitals and clinics retain full data sovereignty in all of their applications that may deal with sensitive patient data.
+Second, the prototype application is entirely developed and hosted on HPE Private Cloud AI, using four core models as outlined in the below architecture overview:

 [IMPORTANT NOTES:

 \- DATA SOVEREIGNTY - ALL ON PREMISE!!!!]

 ## HPE Private Cloud AI

+HPE Private Cloud AI provides a turnkey AI application development platform for private enterprises and service providers, including hospitals and clinics.
+All the hardware, software and integration services required to get started on AI-enhanced application development